 3. Complete Their Vows

-Pass the two notepads or clipboards out, and each guest will be given the opportunity to write one phrase or vow, i.e. "I promise to stop belching".
+Pass the two notepads or clipboards out, and each guest will be given the opportunity to write one phrase or vow, i.e., "I promise to stop belching."
 Once the first guests have written their vows, they are to fold down the paper so as not to reveal what they have written down and pass it on until everyone has had their chance.
-Once completed, the "his and hers" vows are read aloud for all to hear, enjoy, and laugh.
+Once completed, the "his and hers" vows are read aloud for all to hear, enjoy, and laugh at.
 The guest that provides the funniest vow will get a special prize.

 4. The Broom and the Toilet Paper